bocchino/fprime/Svc/DpManager/test/ut/README.md

     Tester <|-- TestState
 ```

+The preconditions and actions for the `BufferGetStatus` rule group are shown.

 ### 3.2.
 Rules

-The classes derived from `STest::Rule` are entirely boilerplate.
+The classes derived from `STest::Rule` are boilerplate.
 The precondition and action functions turn around and call the corresponding
 functions in `TestState`.
 The boilerplate is defined using macro expansion.